American Studies Major, B.A.–American Indian and Indigenous Studies Concentration

 Honors in American Studies

-The American studies major offers a two-course honors program: AMST 691H in the fall semester and AMST 692H in the spring semester.
-Students must propose their thesis and contract with a faculty advisor during the semester prior to the beginning of their senior year.
+The American Studies major offers students the opportunity to pursue research projects under the direction of outstanding faculty and to engage in a small, specially designated seminar with peers who are also writing theses.
+Students propose their thesis and contract with a faculty advisor during the semester prior to the beginning of their senior year.
+During their senior year, majors register for a thesis research seminar (AMST 691H) in the fall and enroll in an AMST 692H independent study seminar course with their faculty advisor in the spring.
 For each semester of honors work, thesis students must submit a signed learning contract to the Department of American Studies during the registration period.
-During the two semesters devoted to honors work, students conduct individual research and prepare an honors thesis under the supervision of a faculty member.
-Students also will attend a weekly seminar at the discretion of the advisor.
 Students must maintain a 3.3 cumulative grade point average to be eligible.
 With the approval of the associate or the assistant dean for honors, students with a slightly lower average who have a reasonable expectation of meeting the requirement within one more semester may embark upon the honors thesis, understanding that if they do not attain the 3.3 standard they may continue the research project as independent study but are not eligible to graduate with honors or highest honors.

 Experiential Education